1st Maine Cavalry Regiment: August 20

 After regrouping, they came back as a brigade over the rise in battle lines.
 The range was close enough to where the regiment could use their pistols effectively as well as carbines.
 The regiment held the enemy brigade at bay as the 1st Rhode Island joined them.
 Eventually, Bayard and the rest of the brigade arrived and relieved them.
 (Note: Merrill and Tobie do not agree on the length of the action.
 Tobie astimates it lasted about 90 minutes.
 Merrill wrote that it lasted four hours.)
-BGEN Bayard sent COL Allen and the 1st back to the crossing at Rappahannock Station to ensure the last of the retreating column got across the river.
+Brig.
+Gen. Bayard sent Col. Allen and the 1st back to the crossing at Rappahannock Station to ensure the last of the retreating column got across the river.
 When he received word that the 1st Maine were in contact, Bayard had recalled all scouting parties.
 Soon, he sent the 1st Rhode Island after the 1st Maine to guard the crossing.
 The brigade continued to hold the Rebels through the afternoon until all his reconnaissance patrols had returned.
 At that point Bayard began a slow withdrawal to the crossing.
 The Confederates broke off contact in the late afternoon when a battalion charge by the 1st Pennsylvania drove them back.

 At nightfall, the brigade relieved the 1st Maine and the 1st Rhode Island of their picket duties at the crossing.
-COL Allen and his men crossed the river, set pickets, and bivouacked at the station.
+Col. Allen and his men crossed the river, set pickets, and bivouacked at the station.
 The last of Pope's wagon train crossed the river shortly after dark and joined its cohorts at the army's logistics park at Catlett's Station.